Our Special Schedule:

 Math-Your child will have math homework Monday-Thursday.
 Each day students will bring home a math sheet to practice content that has been taught.
 The back side of the sheet will have several completed examples of the math concept taught that day in school.
 Parents, you can use this as a reference when helping your child.
+In addition, to the Pearson Practice Sheet, your child will have a daily fact practice sheet to complete as well.
 Multiplication flashcards will be sent home for daily practice once the multiplication unit has been started.

-If your child’s reading packet meets the expected standard, they will have the choice of completing an independent Quest project of their choice or an additional comprehension packet.
-The comprehension packet will be due Friday.
+If your child’s reading packet meets the expected standard, they will have the choice of completing an independent Quest project of their choice.
 There will not be a specific due date for the Quest Projects.
-If your child’s Monday reading packet does not meet the expectation, they will be making corrections on it on Wednesday and Thursday night and be expected to turn it in on Friday.
+If your child’s Monday reading packet does not meet the expectation, they will be making corrections on it on Wednesday and Thursday night and will be expected to turn it in on Friday.